Trees on map | 2GIS Documentation

 Trees view

-1. Open the Style Editor.
+1. Open the Style editor.

 3. On the Data tab, expand the Trees sublist and select the required vegetation types.